Muhammadu Ribadu

-Muhammadu Ribadu (1909 – 1 May 1965) was a Nigerian politician, who was the first Minister of Defence after independence.
-The son of a district head from Adamawa's Balala district, he was educated early on at a Koranic school before proceeding to the middle school at Yola.
+Mahmudu Ribadu (1909 – 1 May 1965) was a Nigerian politician, who was the first Minister of Defence after independence.
+The son of a district head from Adamawa's Balala district, he was educated at a Qur'anic school before proceeding to the Yola Middle School for conventional education.

 Early life and education

-Ribadu was born in the village of Ribadu, old Adamawa Province, the son of Ardo Hamza, District Head of Balala, and Adda Wuro, the daughter of Alkali Haman Joda from Yola.
-He is the grandfather of Nigerian first lady Aisha Buhari.
+Ribadu was born in the village of Ribadu, old Adamawa Province.
+He was the son of Ardo Hamza, District Head of Balala, and Adda Wuro, the daughter of Alkali Hamman Joda from Yola.
+He is the grandfather of former Nigerian first lady Aisha Buhari.
 He started studies under the tutelage of Liman Yahaya, an Islamic scholar.
 He then attended Yola Middle School from 1920 to 1926.
 While in Yola, he received private tutorship under a colonial officer.
 Afterwards, he was a teacher at his alma mater, Yola middle school.
 He was made a treasurer at the Yola Native Authority in 1931.
 On the death of his father in October 1936, Ribadu became the district head of Balala.
 In 1946, he proceeded abroad on a scholarship from the British Council to study local government.
 Like a few of his colleagues who partook in the scholarship, after his return, he became interested in the nation's political process, he was appointed a member of the Northern House of Assembly in 1947 and was re-elected in 1951.
 In 1948, he served in the Hugh Foot committee of the Nigerianisation of senior posts in the civil service.
 A year later, he was a member of the Nigerian Board of Agriculture and he also served in the Northern Regional Development Loans Board.
 In 1950, he was a delegate to the Constitutional Review Conference in Ibadan.

 Political career

 In 1952, he was made Minister for Natural Resources as part of an indigenous Council of Ministers.
-In 1954, he was elected the second Vice-President of NPC and became literally, the third Northern Nigerian leader behind Ahmadu Bello, NPC's president and Tafawa Balewa, NPC's First Vice President.
+In 1954, he was elected the second vice-president of NPC and became literally, the third Northern Nigerian leader behind Ahmadu Bello, NPC's president and Tafawa Balewa, NPC's First Vice President.
 He was federal Minister of Land, Mines and Power in 1954, and in 1959, he was federal Minister of Land and Lagos Affairs.
-In 1960, he was appointed the Nigerian Minister of Defense.
+In 1960, he was appointed the Nigerian Minister of Defence.